 Even better: why not reuse a Jiffy bag that you've received from somewhere else (these are hard to recycle otherwise) and save even more resources!

-Simon recycled 2 empty ink cartridges and planted 2 trees.
-18 hours ago
+Heather recycled 17 empty ink cartridges and planted 34 trees. an hour ago